A Colorful Trend in Outdoor Living: Mix and Match

 Fortunately, the options are simple enough that you don't need to hire a professional designer.
 But it pays to be aware of the new products and materials that are available, the color options that come with them, and the ways they are being mixed and matched.
 Here are some popular materials and colors to consider:

-One of the most striking ways to add personality to a deck is to use Deckorators® metal or glass balusters with wood or composite railing.
-You get plenty of style choices - ranging from baroque-style metal balusters to sleek, contoured glass balusters - and they won't block those majestic views like wood balusters.
+One of the most striking ways to add personality to a deck is to use Deckorators® Aluminum or Glass Balusters with your Railing.
+There are plenty of style choices - ranging from baroque-style metal balusters to sleek, contoured glass balusters - and they won't block those majestic views like wood balusters.
 Metal balusters also provide plenty of color options, including black, matte black, white, bronze, copper and stainless.
 You can add even more personality by mixing balusters: Alternate different styles of glass balusters, mix glass balusters with metal balusters, or mix regular metal or glass balusters with lighted balusters.

 Metal and glass post caps are great complements to metal and glass balusters, but they can add color to a monochrome deck as well.
 Metal post caps come in a variety of colors - copper, pewter, black and white, to name a few - that coordinate well with most wood and composite decks.
 Glass post caps can provide a more formal accent, and come in basic colors and styles, including Tiffany-inspired styles.
 Many post cap styles have illuminated versions that coordinate well with regular or lighted balusters.